 You don’t need any boating experience to rent and drive one of the 16 boats offered.
 In fact they told me that 50% of their renters are non-boaters.

 If that scares you as a boater, rest assured that the boats offered are easy to drive with a maximum speed of just 10 km/hour.
 Plus they have a little secret – something called a thruster which allows you to turn on a dime in any direction quickly – even fully sideways.

 Nonetheless you must show proof of competency.
 As part of their orientation, they offer a comprehensive course both onboard and off.
 They ensure that the operator is both competent and confident in the operation of the cruiser before they leave the base.
 Also, every boat is provided with a full set of charts so as long as you learn which side of the red and green buoys to be on, you’re good to go.

 With so much experience in Europe, the company knows what their boats need to keep them in operation.
 Cue the steel hull.
 While they aren’t indestructible, they’re pretty darned close.

 Most of the boating I’ve done has been of the wilderness variety via my 16 foot sea kayak.
 I really wasn’t sure how I’d take to the whole yachting experience.
 It turns out – it was one of the most fun, relaxing things we did all summer and our only regret is that we didn’t have more time to go all the way to Kingston and back.

-The first day was a short day as you don’t typically get the boats until mid-afternoon.
+The first day was a short day on Le Boat as you don’t typically get the boats until mid-afternoon.
 Then by the time you’ve done the orientation it’s probably close to 4 PM before you’re on the boat and into your first lock on the Rideau Canal – just a few minutes away from where the boats are docked in Smith Falls.